 E.B.
 Gage and W.F.
 Staunton thought mining revival would help.
 In May 1900 they formed the Tombstone Consolidated Mining Company.
 Their plan: solve mine flooding, and involve Frank Murphy to get a railroad line to Tombstone.

 These ideas were popular.3 Phelps-Dodge sponsored the railroad line.
 Functional to South 4th Street at Toughnut on March 25, 1903.
 Two box cars at the line's termination became a temporary station.
-An extension out to 10th Street completed on April 5, 1903.
+An extension out to 10th Street completed April 5, 1903.
 Train Line Celebration on April 12th.2

 On April 21, 1907 part of the roof of the Good Enough mine caved in!
-Located on the Southeast corner of 5th and Toughnut Streets, apparently it thinned out, causing this.
+At the Southeast corner of 5th and Toughnut Streets, apparently it thinned out, causing this.
 Possibly from the train rumbling through, weakening the crust.
 They fenced off the area.
 Everyone came over to see this sight!

 Seems good times can't go on and on!
 Tombstone's people had to endure again!
 Wall Street panicked as the market crashed.
-Payrolls weren't met, and many companies collapsed.
+Payrolls weren't met, many companies collapsed.
 Unemployment multiplied.